ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

 ## Question 13
 You are about to do a project.
 Why is it – seen from a scientifically theoretical as well as practical perspective – important to have a good Material & Methods section in your protocol? ✅
 - [ ] The section is required for inclusion in your PhD thesis at Lund University
-- [] The section ensures that you have carefully considered how to collect, store, analyse and publish your results
+- [ ] The section ensures that you have carefully considered how to collect, store, analyse and publish your results
 - [ ] The section is required for publication according to the IMRAD model, which most scientific journals recommend in their instructions to authors
-- [x ] The section is your ‘cookbook’ for how you want to conduct the project, to later remember what you did, and to ensure reproducibility
+- [x] The section is your ‘cookbook’ for how you want to conduct the project, to later remember what you did, and to ensure reproducibility

 ## Question 14
 What is a surrogate outcome?